Lerr1uqs/Lerr1uqs/README.md

 ### Hi there 👋
+I now work in traditional security-related industries.
-Aim to be a remote home work developer.
+Aim to be a remote home work developer in future.
+I’m currently learning:
+- blockchain develop/security
+- quantitative finance
+- machine learning

 <!--
 **Lerr1uqs/Lerr1uqs** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.